naymspace/backpex/guides/live_resource/user-preferences.md

   @impl true
   def get_map(ctx, prefix, _opts) do
     start()
-    # Reconstruct a nested map from flat (identity, key) rows — see
+    # Reconstruct a nested map from flat (scope, key) rows — see
     # lib/backpex/preferences/adapters/session.ex for the shape to return.
     {:ok, %{}}
   end